 Ans.
 The title of the story is 'A House Is Not a Home'.
 It points to the fact that it is not the building that constitutes a home, but the things and people we treasure that makes what we call a home.
-When the author's house is burnt down, he experiences a profound sense of loss.
+When the narrator's house is burnt down, he experiences a profound sense of loss.
 But the loss is really the loss of his beloved cat, his backpack which he says had his whole life, his clothes and his books, over and above the loss of his old school and old friends.
 This feeling of loss is overcome when he makes new friends and gets back his cat.
-All the author can feel then is gratitude towards his new life and the new people in them.
+All the narrator can feel then is gratitude towards his new life and the new people in them.
 He can watch his house being rebuilt dispassionately for he has now the company of his friends.
 When he gets back his cat, he cannot be grateful enough.
-It is these things that had made up the author's life and constituted his 'home', and when he gets them all back, he feels he too has returned to his former life.
+It is these things that had made up the narrator's life and constituted his 'home', and when he gets them all back, he feels he too has returned to his former life.

-- C. Answer the following questions in 100-120 words each. - Why did the narrator find it hard to adjust in his new school?
+Why did the narrator find it hard to adjust in his new school?
 Where did he seek comfort and how did his old teachers encourage him?